-Reverse mortgage: With this option, borrowers can have the opportunity to get cash out of the equity in their home.
-People will be able to stay in their home.
-Individuals must be at least 62 years of age.
+With this option, borrowers can have the opportunity to get cash out of the equity in their home to help fund retirement expenses.
+Seniors can stay in their home while borrowing up to 55% of it's equity, though to qualify individuals must be at least 62 years of age.

 Canada is home to more than 35 million people, ten providences, and three territories.
 Individual who wish to purchase real estate has numerous options in Canada.
 Some of the hottest real estate in Canada lies in these regions: